Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 ## Observations and Analysis
 -------------------------
 ### Classification:
-- CNNs outperform traditional ML classifiers due to their ability to learn hierarchical features directly from raw images, unlike handcrafted HOG features which may miss subtle patterns.
+- CNN outperforms the traditional ML classifiers used as expected as traditional ML classifiers rely on handcrafted features (like HOG, SIFT), which might not capture all the nuances of the images.
+CNNs learn hierarchical features that can capture more complex patterns, potentially leading to higher accuracy.
 - Hyperparameter tuning (e.g., lower dropout, optimal learning rate) significantly boosts CNN performance.
 - **Challenges**: Limited dataset size may lead to overfitting; mitigated by dropout and early stopping.
 ### Segmentation:
 - U-Net provides precise mask delineation thanks to skip connections preserving spatial details, unlike the coarser traditional method.
 - Traditional segmentation struggles with complex mask shapes and lighting variations, leading to lower IoU and Dice scores.
-- **Challenges**: U-Net training is computationally intensive; traditional methods are faster but less accurate.
+- **Challenges**: U-Net training is computationally intensive as the number of channels here are high; traditional methods are faster but less accurate.
 ### General:
 - Deep learning models (CNN, U-Net) consistently outperform traditional approaches, justifying their use despite higher resource demands.
 - Dataset quality (e.g., alignment of image-mask pairs) impacts segmentation performance.